TshegofatsoSebone/JavaProjects/README.md

 # JavaProjects
 A collection of Java projects showcasing problem-solving, object-oriented programming, and application development skills.
-Includes practical, beginner-to-intermediate projects
+Includes practical, beginner-to-intermediate projects.Each project has its own README